donNewtonAlpha/voltha/k8s/foundry-node/convert-repo.md

 # Convert "insecure" access to foundry docker repo to TLS secured

-This assumes youve been using the old way described in previous versions of foundry-kube-voltha-setup.txt
+This assumes you have been running an "insecure" Foundry docker repo using http.
+These notes will convert that installation to secure using https.
+This requires the installation of a trusted CA certificate on the system running docker.

 Run the following as root till told otherwise